guttermonk/jambi/README.md

     888P"                built with Rust

 # Jambi
-This is the alpha release and still in development.
+This is the alpha release and the project is still in early development.
 Currently looking for feedback and contributors.
 If you are a developer, you can contribute to the project by submitting pull requests or reporting issues.

 Jambi aims to help computer users with disabilities, such as vision or physical impairments, by providing real-time transcription of their speech.
 It's also a great tool for anyone who wants to transcribe audio quickly and easily.